dyozie/greenplum-for-kubernetes/doc/markdown/gp-pxf-reference.md

 # Greenplum PXF Service Properties

-This section describes each of the properties that you can define for a `GreenplumPXFService` configuration in the <%=vars.product_name %> manifest file.
+This section describes each of the properties that you can define for a `GreenplumPXFService` configuration in the {{#include ./product_name.md}} manifest file.

 ## <a id="synopsis"></a>Synopsis